Lele Pons Shakes Her Assets In Instagram Video — ‘Learned From The Best’

 Lele Pons likes to give her whopping 31 million Instagram followers a laugh as well as a sneak peek of her goodies.
 On Monday, the internet personality took to the popular social media platform to share a video of herself shaking it up in an homage to the iconic Colombian singer and dancer Shakira.

-In the video, the 22-year-old social media sensation, dancer and singer is featured sitting on a table wearing a purple T-shirt while braless as she shakes her boobs in a way that is reminiscent of Shakira’s signature moves in the music video for “La Tortura.”
+In the video, the 22-year-old social media sensation, dancer, and singer is featured sitting on a table wearing a purple T-shirt while braless as she shakes her boobs in a way that is reminiscent of Shakira’s signature moves in the music video for “La Tortura.”
 In her video, Pons intersperses snaps of Shakira’s music video with her own version to show the similarities.

 Pons, however, takes Shakira’s signature moves to a whole other level by being braless and shaking them around and not just up and down.
 At the end of the clip, the Venezuelan-born host of La Voz claps her hands in accomplishment for finally getting the move just right.